skatejs/skatejs.github.io/README.md

 SkateJS Website
 ===============

-This is the future SkateJS website.
+Currently this is being updated for the new docs.
+Stay tuned!